 Once the breach is identified, the immediate action should be HIPAA violations reported to the U.S. Department of Health & Human Services (HHS) and the concerned individuals.
 In addition to notifying the affected persons, covered entities that experience a breach impacting more than 500 citizens of a State or jurisdiction are required to notify major media outlets serving the State or jurisdiction.

-Immediate reporting of a breach of HIPAA may help the organization reduce the penalties and the legal aftermath.
+Immediate HIPAA violation reporting may help the organization reduce the HIPAA violation penalties and the legal aftermath.
 The period to notify a breach of HIPAA varies according to the number of individuals affected by the violation.
 Cases involving more than 500 individuals should be notified immediately, whereas if there are less than 500 individuals involved, notification should be done within 60 days of the breach.

 The Department of Health and Human Services (HHS) demands that the organization should document the breach within ten days with at least 15 items relevant to the covered entity’s internal investigation listed.
 This should include the physical safeguards, policies and procedures, risk assessment, and breach notification.
 The HIPAA Breach Notification Rule mandates that the details of the HIPAA breach notification letter, as well as documentation that they were sent, be recorded by the business associates.